Endocrine disruptor: Europe

 In 2013, a number of pesticides containing endocrine disrupting chemicals were in draft EU criteria to be banned.
-On 2 May, US TTIP negotiators insisted the EU drop the criteria.
+On 2 May, US Transatlantic Trade and Investment Partnership (TTIP) negotiators insisted the EU drop the criteria.
 They stated that a risk-based approach should be taken on regulation.
 Later the same day Catherine Day wrote to Karl Falkenberg asking for the criteria to be removed.

-The European Commission had been to set criteria by December 2013 identifying endocrine disrupting chemicals (EDCs) in thousands of products—including disinfectants, pesticides and toiletries—that have been linked to cancers, birth defects and development disorders in children.
+The European Commission had been to set criteria by December 2013 identifying endocrine-disrupting chemicals (EDCs) in thousands of products—including disinfectants, pesticides and toiletries—that have been linked to cancers, birth defects and development disorders in children.
 However, the body delayed the process, prompting Sweden to state that it would sue the commission in May 2014—blaming chemical industry lobbying for the disruption.

 "This delay is due to the European chemical lobby, which put pressure again on different commissioners.
 Hormone disrupters are becoming a huge problem.
 In some places in Sweden we see double-sexed fish.
 We have scientific reports on how this affects fertility of young boys and girls, and other serious effects," Swedish Environment Minister Lena Ek told the AFP, noting that Denmark had also demanded action.

 In November 2014, the Copenhagen-based Nordic Council of Ministers released its own independent report that estimated the impact of environmental EDCs on male reproductive health, and the resulting cost to public health systems.
 It concluded that EDCs likely cost health systems across the EU anywhere from 59 million to 1.18 billion Euros a year, noting that even this represented only "a fraction of the endocrine related diseases".

 In 2020, the EU published their Chemicals Strategy for Sustainability which is concerned with a green transition of the chemical industry away from xenohormones and other hazardous chemicals.